hanshuebner/xirtam/README.md

 ## Authors

-SmallyMouse2 was written and maintained by Simon Inns.
+SmallyMouse2 was written and is maintained by Simon Inns.
 It was adapted to xirtam by Hans Hübner.

 ## License (Software)